frejabv/Map-of-Denmark_BFST21_Group2/README.md

 The number we're interested in is the total (the last one).

 ### Running Denmark
-You need to allocate 6 GB RAM to run the file denmark.osm.zip, this is done by specifying (...) in build.gradle
+You need to allocate 6 GB RAM to run the file denmark.osm.zip, this is done by setting the `_JAVA_OPTIONS` env variable to "-Xmx6g".
+On unix system this is done by running `export _JAVA_OPTIONS="-Xmx6g"` in the terminal and running the program from the same terminal.